AlphaGlyph1371/WildlandsToolkit/README.md

 | Meshes | 20450 | **0** |
 | Skeletons | 1662 | **0** |
 | BuildTables | 3649 | **0** |

-For the import path there is `gltfcycle`, which exports every mesh, reads it back in and compares.
-Over 2500 meshes: no failures, corners stay within half a percent of the mesh size, and every uv set, all skin weights and all vertex colours come back unchanged.

-Byte for byte is not the same as "the game accepts it", so that was tested separately: an AK-12 body, scaled 5x through the glTF round trip and written back into `DataPC.forge` and `DataPC_patch_01.forge`, renders correctly in the running game.
-Geometry, normals, textures, shadows and the skin all survive.

-What is still untested is a heavily skinned character mesh - the AK-12 body has three bones, a vest has eighty-five.
-The mechanism is the same, but nobody has looked at it in game yet.

 ---